-As noted by Stigliani and Anderberg (1992a), one possible option for reducing the surplus of cadmium at the refinery would be to allow the production and use of cadmiumcontaining products with inherently low availability for leaching.
-A good candidate for consideration is the use of cadmium for stabilization of PVC.
-If production of PVC stabilizer were maintained at levels of the mid 1980s, about 240 tons, the surplus of cadmium in refinery wastes would decrease by more than 50%.
+As noted by Stigliani and Anderberg (1993), one possible option for reducing the surplus of cadmium at the refinery would be to allow the production and use of cadmium-containing products with an inherently low leaching ability.
+A good candidate for consideration is the use of cadmium as a stabilizer for PVC.
+If the production of this stabilizer were maintained at the levels of the mid-1980s, about 240 tons, the surplus of cadmium in refinery wastes would decrease by more than 50%.
 The use of cadmium in PVC is now almost entirely for outdoor window frames.
 The availability of cadmium from this use is low as long as the PVC is not incinerated after disposal.
-This not likely to happen as the PVC would probably end up in building demolition wastes.
-Demolition wastes are either directly landfilled or recycled.
+This is not likely to happen as the PVC would probably end up in building demolition wastes.
+Demolition wastes are either landfilled directly or recycled.
 Recycling of the wastes will increase in importance in the future.
-For example, in the Netherlands 45% of demolition wastes were recycled in 1986, and the projected goal for the year 2000 is to increase recycling to 80% (MHPPE, 1988).
+For example, in the Netherlands 45% of demolition wastes were recycled in 1986, and the projected goal for the year 2000 is to increase recycling to 80% (Ministry of Housing, Physical Planning and Environment, 1988).
 Of course, further studies would be required to ensure that the cadmium in the recycled material is effectively immobilized and poses an acceptably low risk to the environment and human health.
-The other option, depositing the cadmium-containing refinery wastes in safely contained landfills, has other associated risks, since such landfills have been reported to leak (Hjelmar et al., 1988), and the capacity for truly long-term storage, more than 50 years, is open to question.
-What is certain is that as long as zinc is produced in the basin, cadmium will be introduced either as a desired or unwanted by-product.
+The other option, depositing the cadmium-containing refinery wastes in safely contained landfills, has other associated risks, since such landfills have been reported to leak (Hjelmar et al., 1988) and their capacity for truly long-term storage, more than 50 years, is open to question.
+What is certain is that as long as zinc is produced in the basin, cadmium will be introduced as either a desired or an unwanted by-product.